 - For your safety and comfort, baggage carried inside the cabin must not exceed the following weights: 9 Kgs. for First and Business classes and 7 Kgs. for Guest class.

-- Saudi Arabian Airlines does not serve or permit passengers to carry or drink alcoholic beverages on its flights.
+- SAUDIA does not serve or permit passengers to carry or drink alcoholic beverages on its flights.

-- To avoid interruption to the aircraft’s communication systems Saudi Arabian Airlines strictly prohibits the use of cellular telephones on board.
+- To avoid interruption to the aircraft’s communication systems SAUDIA strictly prohibits the use of cellular telephones on board.
 Please switch off any other electronic devices during take-off and landing.

 - In order to render the best services to you, please provide our agents with your telephone number at the station of arrival or return.
 If you have a mobile phone please provide us with the number so we can contact you via SMS if necessary.